 You’ll be amazed by how good it tastes.

-Green tea is known to be a thermogenic, which means it increases your core temperature forcing your body to react.
-Thermogenic substances increase your metabolism, causing you burning calories to reduce your temperature.
+Green tea is known to be thermogenic, which means it increases your core temperature forcing your body to react.
+Thermogenic substances increase your metabolism, causing you to burn calories to reduce your temperature.